sfu-compbio/citup/README.txt

 -- 2. INSTALLATION --

-To install CITUP, first go to the directory where the CITUP package is extracted.
+To install CITUP, clone the repo, ensuring you use the `--recursive` option to pull in the submodules.

+	git clone --recursive git@github.com:sfu-compbio/citup.git

 Change your directory to "./src" and modify the Boost and Cplex directories in "makefile" based on the absolute paths of these libraries in your system.
 Run make.

 If the installation is successful, the following files will be placed under "./bin":